 G. de P. — Will you please come to order.
 I am now ready to answer questions.

 G. de P. — The ideal practice is to eat just enough to keep the body healthy and in good running order, and there is nothing so dangerous as eating more than you need.
-It is fatal.
 It leads to disease, or brings out latent seeds of disease.
 Overeating weakens the body, renders it very susceptible to attack by disease; and worst of all, it dulls the mind dreadfully.
 Overeating produces a vicious circle of consequences.
 Indeed, the very impulse and desire to overeat is a psychomental sickness.

-I want to tell you something about food.
 It is not eating that makes you strong.
 It is what you assimilate that gives you strength and keeps you healthy.
 Eat naturally, eat normally, eat what is set before you, and then forget it.
 If you do not like it, and there is nothing else, then go without it.
 A little fasting won't hurt you.
 Or eat a little of it, and let it go at that.
 If you feel that you need a little meat, then eat a little meat, but be sure that it is a need, not merely an appetite for flesh.
 If you can do without meat and eat eggs, so much the better for you.
 But watch yourself a little.

 The ideal thing is to eat just enough to keep you healthy and strong; to think as little as you can about your food and let it go at that; and thus you will give your bodies a ghost of a chance to heal themselves, if you are troubled with any physical ailment.
 No doctor who ever lived ever healed his patients.
 It is nature who heals you, and the wisest doctor aids nature and does nothing else.